What's a Primary Care Physician (PCP)?

 - belly pain

 - a rash

 - mild wheezing

 When in doubt, call the PCP.
-Even if the PCP isn't available, someone else in the office can talk with you and determine whether your child should go to the ER.
-On weekends and at night, PCPs often have answering services that allow them to get in touch with you if you leave a message.
+Even if the PCP isn't available, someone else in the office can talk with you and decide whether your child should go to the ER.
+On weekends and at night, PCPs often have answering services that let them get in touch with you if you leave a message.

 When to Go to an Emergency Room